Patrick Murphy (Pennsylvania politician)

 Murphy is currently on the faculty of Wharton Business School and the Distinguished Chair of Innovation at the United States Military Academy.

 Murphy was confirmed by voice vote as Under Secretary of the Army by the U.S. Senate on December 18, 2015, after having been nominated for the position by the President on August 5, 2015.
 Murphy was sworn into the post on January 4, 2016.

-Murphy was considered by the leadership of the Presidential transition of Joe Biden to serve as the United States Secretary of Veterans Affairs, after having previously been considered for the same post by President Obama in 2014.
+Murphy was considered by the leadership of the Presidential transition of Joe Biden to serve as the United States Secretary of Veterans Affairs, after having been considered for the same post by President Obama in 2014.
 Denis McDonough, former White House Chief of Staff was chosen instead.

 Early life and education

 Murphy was born in Philadelphia and raised in that city's Northeast area, the son of a city police officer and a legal secretary.
 As a high school student, Murphy worked weekends as a security guard in the rowdy "700 Level" of Veterans Stadium during Philadelphia Eagles and Temple University football games.

 Murphy graduated from Archbishop Ryan High School in Northeast Philadelphia.
 He attended Bucks County Community College before enrolling at King's College, Wilkes-Barre, Pennsylvania, where he was captain of the ice hockey team, Student Government President and a member of the Sigma Kappa Sigma fraternity.
 Murphy was a cadet in the U.S. Army ROTC at the neighboring University of Scranton, graduating from Scranton's Royal Warriors Battalion in 1996.

 After earning a Bachelor of Arts degree from King's College in 1996, he was commissioned as a second lieutenant in the Army Reserve.
 In lieu of going directly into the active duty Army with a Reserve commission, he remained in the inactive Army Reserve while attending law school and working part-time as a legislative aide to a member of the Pennsylvania state legislature.

 Murphy attended law school at the Widener University Commonwealth Law School in Harrisburg, earning a J.D. in 1999.
 He became a member of the Trial Advocacy Honor Society and president of the St. Thomas More Society at Widener.